Joint Security Area

 The Joint Security Area (JSA, often referred to as the Truce Village or Panmunjom) is the only portion of the Korean Demilitarized Zone (DMZ) where North and South Korean forces stand face-to-face.
 The JSA is used by the two Koreas for diplomatic engagements and, until March 1991, was also the site of military negotiations between North Korea and the United Nations Command (UNC).

 The JSA has been the site of numerous events and incidents since its establishment in 1953, the first of which was the repatriation of prisoners of war (POWs) after the cessation of hostilities, across the Bridge of No Return.
 In 2018, North and South Korean officials agreed to clear the JSA of all landmines, weapons and guard posts.
-This withdrawal was complete on October 25, 2018 and the JSA now just contains 35 unarmed security guards.
+This withdrawal was complete on October 25, 2018, and the JSA now just contains 35 unarmed security guards.
 It was further agreed that henceforth, the area will serve mainly as a tourist attraction.
 On November 6, 2018, it was announced that the UNC would transfer primary guard duties of the now demilitarized Joint Security Area to both North and South Korea.

 Location

 The Joint Security Area is located about 1/2 mi south of the original village of Panmunjom.
 It is because of this proximity that the terms JSA and Panmunjom are often used interchangeably.
 The village encompassed a larger area than the current complex of the JSA, and consisted mostly of farms.
 It was destroyed during the war, and all that now remains on the site of the village is the building constructed for the signing of the Korean Armistice Agreement, now the North Korea Peace Museum.
-The site is administered by the United Nations Command.
+The JSA is administered by the United Nations Command.